 Now, if there anything you should avoid when pairing olives ?
 Aside from what we’ve hopefully made clear – salty with salty – there’s not much else to add.

 When you construct an entree platter, you need to keep in mind contrasts.
-A salty and tangy ingredient need a a plain, mild one to contrast it.
+A salty and tangy ingredient needs a plain, mild one to contrast it.
 Much like how coffee goes with milk.